astrobobert/AstroBobert_SQM/README.md

 PASSWORDS = 'password1,password2,password3'
 ```

-Note: If your LAN has multipule access points.
+Note: If your have multipule LANs.
 The last matching ssid in the list will be used to connect.

 main.py is written for Raspberry Pi PicoW with micropython firmware
 (avaiable at https://micropython.org/download/RPI_PICO_W/)